Mount Elbrus: Mountaineering

 There are a wide variety of routes up the mountain, but the normal route, which is free of crevasses, continues more or less straight up the slope from the end of the cable car system, which takes passengers up to 3800 m.
 During the summer, it is not uncommon for 100 people to attempt the summit via this route each day.
 Winter ascents are rare, and are usually undertaken only by very experienced climbers.
 Elbrus is notorious for its brutal winter weather, and summit attempts are few and far between.
 The climb is not technically difficult, but it is physically arduous because of the altitude and the frequent strong winds.
 The average annual death toll on Elbrus is 15–30, primarily due to "many unorganized and poorly equipped" attempts to reach the mountain's summit.

 The normal route, on the southern slope, is the easiest, the safest and the fastest, by using the ski lifts to the Garabachi 36 refuges offering 11 cylindrical cabins (the "barrels") of 6 beds each and a total of 80 berths, with water from the melting glacier in summer, and electric heating.
 At an hour and a half walk, at an altitude of 4,157 metres, is the Diesel refuge, offering 50 places and built in 2001 on the site of the former refuge of the 11 accidentally burned down on Aug 16, 1998.
 After an additional two hours of walking, the normal route passes close to the Pastoukhov rocks, which can be reached by a snowmobile.
-The rest of the ascent to the two main peaks can only be done on foot in about ten hours.
-The route is well signposted; but it can be risky to go more than fifty meters from it because of the few crevasses or in the event of under-equipment.
+The rest of the ascent to the two main peaks can only be done on foot in about six hours.
+The route is well signposted; but it can be risky to go more than fifty meters from it because of the few crevasses or in the event of being ill-equipped.
 A variant allows you to reach the Diesel refuge from the Ice camp, at an altitude of 3,680 metres.

 Another route leads to the summit from Kioukiourtliou-Kolbachi (4,639 m) via the Dome of Koupol at 4,912 meters, on the western side of the mountain.
 This route, much longer, is accessible either from the first section of the cable car by crossing the moraines in a north-west direction via the Khoti Outaou pass then obliquely towards the summit, or from the Khourzouk valley.
 There is no refuge but the terrain is more suitable for camping.

 Other routes by the east from the valley, the glacier and the Iryk pass (3,667 m), or by the north are possible but are more hazardous due to the absence or obsolescence of the installations.